sinai-dev/OSLDocs/API/SL_EffectCondition.md

 * The range for only 1 of the shooter to be active inside.

 ## SL_OwnsItemCondition : SL_EffectCondition
-Checks if the caster owns an amount of a specific Item ID.
+Checks if the affected character owns an amount of a specific Item ID.

 `ReqItemID` (integer)
 * The Item ID required